 In June 2008, Carole Hassan resigned due to her other commitments, her place on the Board being taken by Paul Daine, a local businessman who owns the Premium Collections company.

 Under the guidance of Geoff Goodwin the club moved from the brink of insolvency to a position of stability through a policy of financial prudence.
 The club refused to follow the easy path of administration, by which the club's creditors would have been left out of pocket, and instead worked hard to return to solvency.

 Under his chairmanship the club consistently reported a small profit each year.
-Geoff resigned as Chairman in September 2010, with Grahame Rowley assuming that role.
-Andrew Shaw was named as vice-chairman in June 2011.
+Geoff resigned as Chairman in September 2010, with Grahame Rowley assuming that role (see above).

 Team ManagementFirst Team:

 - Manager - Phil Parkinson (above, far left)